AyushSat/Carrom/Carrom/doc/README.txt

 * Accurate hitboxes, collision, and bouncing.
 This will mirror elastic collisions in real life.
 * Win condition
 * Menu with instructions and credits page
-* First game version will be the one where each player can hit any piece to
+* First game version will be the one where each player can hit any piece to score
 * Trajectory tracing like in 8-ball pool (the iMessage game).
 This will help the player aim.